Laurence Paul Methuen1

 Last Edited=9 Feb 2011

-He was given the name of Archibald Campbell at birth.1 He was educated at Eton College, Windsor, Berkshire, England.1 He gained the rank of Major in the service of the Scots Guards (Special Reserve).2 He gained the rank of Major in the service of the 4th Battalion, Argyll and Sutherland Highlanders.2 He was invested as a Knight Commander, Royal Victorian Order (K.C.V.O.).2 In 1916 his name was legally changed to Archibald Douglas-Campbell.2 He gained the rank of Brigadier-Major in 1916.2 In 1918 his name was legally changed to Archibald Campbell.2 He succeeded to the title of 4th Baron Blythswood, co.
+He was given the name of Archibald Campbell at birth.1 He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He gained the rank of Major in the Scots Guards (Special Reserve.)2 He gained the rank of Major in the 4th Battalion, Argyll and Sutherland Highlanders.2 He was appointed Knight Commander, Royal Victorian Order (K.C.V.O.)2 In 1916 his name was legally changed to Archibald Douglas-Campbell.2 He gained the rank of Brigadier-Major in 1916.2 In 1918 his name was legally changed to Archibald Campbell.2 He succeeded as the 4th Baron Blythswood, co.
 Renfrew [U.K., 1892] on 13 March 1918.1

 Child of Brig.-Maj.
 Archibald Campbell, 4th Baron Blythswood and Evelyn Fletcher